 What is fruit butter?

-First, let’s talk about fruit butters– fruit butter is a deeply flavorful fruit spread made with fresh fruit, sugar, and sometimes, spices or other additions.
+First, let’s talk about fruit butters– fruit butter is a deeply flavorful fruit spread made with fresh fruit, sugar, and sometimes, spices or other additions which are cooked over low heat.
 There is no dairy in fruit butter.
 It is a concentrated reduction of pure fruit combined with a sweetener.

 I’ve made a number of fruit butters and love the aroma while they cook, their sweet taste, and the many ways to use them.
 If you like this homemade plum butter, you’ll also enjoy peach butter, pear butter, and apple butter.

 Plums: Plumsicles are highlighted in this plum butter.
-You can substitute red, black or even yellow plums depending on what is available.
-The resulting shade of the plum butter will vary depending on the variety of stone fruit you choose, but all would taste lovely.
+You can substitute Italian plums, red, black or even yellow plums depending on what is available.
+The resulting shade of the plum butter will vary depending on the variety of stone fruit you choose, but all types of fresh plums would taste lovely.

 Sugar: Granulated sugar is used in this fruit butter.
 As types of plum vary in their sweetness, you may want to use more or less sugar.
 It really is a matter of preference.